-The drawback to this method is that it doesn't typically produce a durable ink layer that mattes the shirts fibers.
+Higher mesh counts lay down a thinner ink deposit.
+Less ink on the shirt creates a softer feel to the print.
+A screen with a mesh count between 200-305 and a hard squeegee will do the trick.
+The drawback to this method is that the print doesn't typically produce a durable ink layer that mattes the shirt's fibers.
 When printing a thin ink deposit, you're laying just enough ink down to cover the top of the shirt's fibers, but not enough to bridge the weave of the shirt and lock in the loose fibers in the threads.

 In the end, it'll come down to what the customer wants.
 Is it okay for the print to be vintage, looking a little faded?
 If so, printing plastisol ink for a soft hand print will be a great route to pursue.
-If the customer wants bright, solid colors on mid to dark garments, you will have to work a little harder to get the vibrant colors with the soft feel.
+If the customer wants bright, solid colors on mid to dark garments, you will have to work a little harder to get vibrant colors with a soft feel.

-CREATING AN EVEN THINNER INK DEPOSIT
+CREATE A THINNER INK DEPOSIT

 When you're printing, you may notice that the shirt fibers do not stay down well.
 When the ink hits the shirt, the screen can stick to the shirt a little.
 As the screen comes up, it tends to bring up some of the fibers, making the print look fuzzy.
 There are a few ways to get rid of the fuzzies.